 Not Setting a Specific Reimbursement for Personal Mobile Use

-An important part of a BYOD policy that needs to be formalized is how much your business pays employees as reimbursement for using their mobile devices for work activities.
+An important part of a BYOD policy especially if you are a Burbank legal firm that needs support should be formalized based on how much your business pays employees as reimbursement for using their mobile devices for work activities.

 Mobile reimbursements to employees average between $30 to $50 a month for a majority of organizations.